-You will find two main types of ice in the Greenlandic waters – freshwater icebergs that calve off from the glaciers, and the pack ice, which is frozen saltwater formed on top of the sea by low temperatures.
+You will find two main types of ice in the Greenlandic waters.
+The freshwater icebergs that calve off from the glaciers, and the pack ice, which is frozen saltwater formed on top of the sea by low temperatures.

 Icebergs are big lumps of frozen fresh water, containing small air bubbles, and they originate from the Greenland Ice Sheet.
 Icebergs are formed when the glaciers along the Greenlandic coastline push ice towards the sea.
 Thereby, large and small pieces of ice are broken off into the water.

 In Greenland, you can experience everything from tiny floes to several hundred meters wide icebergs.
 Icebergs are sometimes cut through with green, turquoise, or blue streaks.
 All year, they float in the deep blue or emerald green waters off the coast of Greenland.
-It makes the Greenlandic landscape unique, because nowhere else – besides uninhabited Antarctica – do ice and snow have so much influence on life.
+It makes the Greenlandic landscape unique.
+Nowhere else, besides uninhabited Antarctica, do ice and snow have so much influence on life.

-Icebergs can be up to 100 meters high above sea level.
+Icebergs can stand up to 100 meters above sea level.
 A rule of thumb says that you only see approximately 15 % of the ice above the water’s surface, so imagine what lies beneath the sea surface!

 Sea ice is another name for saltwater ice, formed when saltwater at the sea surface freezes.
 You can experience it all along the Greenlandic coast except the coastline from Sisimiut in the north to Paamiut in the south.
-This area is called the open water area because it never – or at least extremely rarely – freezes.
+This area is called the open water area because it almost never freezes.

 You will find the largest areas of sea ice in northernmost Greenland and, for example, in Qaanaaq in North Greenland, it is only ice-free from August to September.
 Generally, the entire Greenlandic east coast from the to Cape Farewell in the south will be frozen from December to May or June.
 In recent years, the spread of sea ice has diminished as a result of global warming.
 The sea ice can have a large, flat surface on the water but it is rarely tall, as it is frozen seawater.